 All students are held responsible to applicable federal, state, local, and Biola University policies pertaining to alcohol and other drugs and substances.
 When violations of law or policy come to the attention of school officials, students may be referred for prosecution and university sanctions will be imposed.
 Harm to persons or damage to either private or university property arising from the actions of intoxicated and/or drug-impaired individuals on the premises of the university will be the full and sole responsibility of such individuals.

-8. Operating a motor vehicle while under the influence of alcohol or a controlled substance is prohibited and a serious threat to oneself and the community and may result in immediate dismissal or expulsion.
-Anyone who injures another person as a result of driving under the influence should expect significant disciplinary consequences, which would likely include expulsion from the university.
+- Operating a motor vehicle while under the influence of alcohol or a controlled substance is prohibited and a serious threat to oneself and the community and may result in immediate suspension or dismissal.
+Anyone who injures another person as a result of driving under the influence should expect significant disciplinary consequences, which would likely include dismissal from the university.

-13. Any student or student organization found supplying alcohol at university-sponsored off-campus events will be subject to disciplinary action and may be dismissed from the university.
+- Any student or student organization found supplying alcohol at university-sponsored off-campus events will be subject to disciplinary action and may be suspended or dismissed from the university.

-14. Hosting or in any way assisting or promoting an off-campus gathering that includes drinking or drunkenness is a violation of university policy and may result in dismissal from the university.
+- Hosting or in any way assisting or promoting an off-campus gathering that includes drinking or drunkenness is a violation of university policy and may result in suspension or dismissal from the university.

-15. Any student who encourages another to consume alcoholic beverages or any substance as a means to induce that individual to engage in behavior that would otherwise be against that person‘s will is subject to dismissal.
+- Any student who encourages another to consume alcoholic beverages or any substance as a means to induce that individual to engage in behavior that would otherwise be against that person‘s will is subject to suspension or dismissal.

 Sanctions Regarding Alcohol & Other Drugs

-Students violating this policy are subject to disciplinary actions up to and including dismissal or expulsion from the university in accordance with university policies and procedures.
+Students violating this policy are subject to disciplinary actions up to and including suspension or dismissal from the university in accordance with university policies and procedures.

 In addition to the university process, the university will involve local law enforcement officials when appropriate.
 Illegal possession, use or distribution of illicit drugs, or illegal use or possession of alcohol is punishable under applicable local, state and federal law.